brendantang/elm-cms/README.md

-A little template to make an app with a frontend built in Elm, and a backend in Deno.
+A little cms app built in Elm, backend in Deno.

 Scripts:
 - `build` compiles the Elm frontend.
 You can pass arguments to `elm make`, like `scripts/build --optimize`.